CryptoDragonLady/blocks/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](LICENSE).

 ## 🎉 Acknowledgments